flufy3d/ShaderDock/README.md

 `iChannelX` automatically switches between 2D and cubemap samplers and binds buffers/FBOs or textures based on `demo.json`.

+### Supported Channel Types

+ShaderDock currently supports the following `demo.json` input types:

+- `texture` – Binds a regular 2D texture using the provided sampler settings.
+- `cubemap` – Binds a cubemap texture and switches to `samplerCube`.
+- `buffer` – Binds the output of another render pass (ping-pong FBO).

 ### Performance Macros

 Every fragment shader also receives `#define HW_PERFORMANCE <0|1>` at the top of its generated source.